 Making green salt at home is super simple — if you live near the ocean, or where its only ingredient, salicornia, lives.
 There are many species of this plant, and most live along the ocean.
 But not all.
 It will live in the alkali areas of the Great Basin, Manitoba and elsewhere.

 I’ve been eating salicornia, which I grew up calling saltwort — samphire, glasswort, pickleweed, sea beans, sea asparagus, and chicken feet are just some of this plant’s other names — since I was a toddler.
 They are one of my all-time favorite vegetables: Briny and crunchy, they are by far the best thing to add punch to a tuna or seafood salad, and they make great pickles, too.
 (There’s a recipe for pickled sea beans in my first book.)

 But it wasn’t until 2013 when I thought about drying them.

-I had a little food revelation the other day.
-I was up in Kake, Alaska with the guys from Alaska Seafood, and on one of the days we went to the home of a Tlingit woman named Kim Moler; Kim showed us a variety of traditional ways to preserve native foods.
+I was up in Kake, Alaska with my friend Tyson Fick, and we went to the home of a Tlingit woman named Kim Moler; Kim showed us a variety of traditional ways to preserve native foods.
 One of the things she showed us was a little jar of dried sticks.

 I couldn’t wait to give it a go once I returned home.
 I started with about 12 ounces of fresh sea beans.